Flow of Funds

 Allocating Funds

-the act of allocating is done through Allo.sol
+While strategies define the terms of allocation, the act of allocating is done

 Some things to note: